librato/taxonomy/Part2/traditional/free_open/monoliths/system/omd.md

 accomplish this, but the configuration will take a first-time user several hours at a minimum.
-In still other contexts, Nagios was not designed for integration at all, for example there is no API or other means to query the Nagios Daemon for realtime status updates on arbitrary hosts.
+In still other contexts, Nagios was not designed for integration at all, for example there is no API or other means to query the Nagios Daemon for real-time status updates on arbitrary hosts.

 OMD makes up for many of these deficiencies.
-It includes MK-Livestatus for example, which provides realtime Nagios state data via a queryable network socket.
+It includes MK-Livestatus for example, which provides real-time Nagios state data via a queryable network socket.
 It's data exportation capabilities are limited to RRDTool however.

 ### Scaling Model